 Unsurprisingly, the Contra Costa Times and other news outlets report today that pumping restrictions were indeed loosened.
 Decried by environmentalists and praised by water exporters, the most recent ruling is a temporary call in a game that is far from over.
 As this battle for California’s fresh …

 Nano update: Ed Osann explains at the NRDC Switchboard how the Metropolitan Water District of Southern California’s conservation program on Tuesday escaped cutting or even cancellation by a board seeking immediate economies.
 Via Aquafornia.

 A vote by the board of the Metropolitan Water District of Southern California today all but assures that last year’s water delivery cuts of roughly 20% will continue through 2010.
 This was expected.
 One passable rain year does not a recovery make.
 The weird part of Met’s announcement is the belligerence, which puts responsibility for the “historic” prospect of continued rationing and price hikes on fish.

 Roughly a third of Southern California’s water supply comes from the Northern California delta where the San Joaquin and Sacramento rivers meet near San Francisco.
 The once fecund rivers have been losing their salmon, trout and smelt as the winter snowmelt that feed their waters is diverted south.

 As Met’s general manager Jeffrey Kightlinger has it in today’s announcement, “The historic pumping restrictions in the Delta because of endangered fish species are compromising the statewide water system’s ability to capture adequate supplies.”

-Disregarding the repeated…keep looking »
+Disregarding …keep looking »